 10. Jacqueline Kennedy Onassis Reservoir

-Heading further North into Central Park, you will find the enormous 106 acre Jacqueline Kennedy Onassis reservoir, which holds over 1 billion US gallons of water and is around 40 feet deep.
+Heading further into north Central Park, you’ll find the enormous 106 acre Jacqueline Kennedy Reservoir.
+It holds over 1 billion gallons of water and it’s around 40 ft deep.

-At just over 1.5 miles, a loop run around the reservoir is enormously popular among local New Yorkers looking to blow off the cobwebs.
-However, don’t expect to see too many runners in Winter when the paths are covered in snow.
+At just over 1.5 miles, a loop run around the reservoir is a popular thing to do in Central Park during the winter as local New Yorkers look to blow off the cobwebs.
+However, don’t expect to see too many runners after a large snowfall.

-Continue further to the northwest in Central Park and you will reach The Ravine.
-Here you will find a secluded woodland area with picturesque streams, ponds and waterfalls.
+Continue further to the northwest of Central Park and you’ll reach The Ravine.
+This is where you can find a secluded woodland area with picturesque steams, ponds and waterfalls.

 The Loch is a stream flowing from The Pool to Harlem Meer.
-Glen Span Arch and Huddlestone Arch can be found at each end of the stream.
-If you’re short on time, prioritize Glen Span Arch, one of the most attractive in Central Park.
+Look for the Glen Span Arch and the Huddlestone Arch at the end of each stream.
+If you’re short on time, prioritize Glen Span Arch because it’s one of the most attractive places in Central Park.

 12. Central Park Museums